 Can I add extra vegetables to bulk it out further?
 Yes.
 Grated carrot, frozen peas, and diced courgette are the easiest additions.
 They cook into the mince without changing the flavour much and make the meal go further.

 What if I do not have Worcestershire sauce?
-Soy sauce works as a substitute in the same quantity and gives a similar depth of flavour, though the result will be slightly different.
-It is worth keeping Worcestershire sauce in the pantry though as it lasts well and gets used in a lot of recipes.
+Soy sauce works as a substitute in the same quantity and gives a similar depth of flavour.
+It is worth keeping Worcestershire sauce in the pantry though as it lasts well.

 Can I make this in the slow cooker?
 Yes.
 Brown the mince first, then transfer everything to the slow cooker and cook on low for four to five hours.
 The texture will be slightly softer but the flavour is excellent.